CJMoshy/CJMoshy/README.md

 # About Me:
-Hi, I'm CJ, an aspiring software engineer and game designer from California.<br>I have been programming for about 6 years and have strong foundations in OOP.<br>Recently I have become interested with Fullstack Web Dev, and concurrent programming. <br>Lets build something amazing!
+Hi, I'm CJ, an aspiring software engineer and game designer from California.<br>I have been programming for 7 years and have strong foundations in OOP.<br>Recently I have become interested with Fullstack Web Dev, and concurrent programming. <br>Lets build something amazing!

 # 💻 Tech Stack: